-- Where the Board of Directors of the Society has reason to believe that an exhibitor or attendant has committed a fraud or misrepresentation detrimental to the fair, the Board has the power to withhold payment or delivery of any award, until such time, that such person proves to the satisfaction of the Board, that no fraud or misrepresentation has been committed or made.
+- Where the Board of Directors of the Society has reason to believe that an exhibitor or attendant has committed fraud or misrepresentation detrimental to the fair, the Board has the power to withhold payment or delivery of any award, until such time, that such person proves to the satisfaction of the Board, that no fraud or misrepresentation has been committed or made.

 - Exhibitors shall, if required by the Committee of Grievances, make a statutory declaration that the articles exhibited by them are exhibited in accordance with the rules and regulations of the Society.
 Any exhibitor refusing to make such a declaration upon request will forfeit all awards given.

-- Any exhibitor lodging a protest must make it in writing, present it signed and deliver it to the General Manager before 12:00 noon, the immediate Tuesday, following the fair.
+- Any exhibitor lodging a protest must make it in writing, present it signed and deliver it to the Manager of Operations before 12:00 noon, the immediate Tuesday, following the fair.
 The cause of the protest must be clearly stated and accompanied by a deposit of $25.00.
 This sum will be forfeited if the protest is not sustained.
 The Board of Directors, however, sincerely hopes no exhibitor will have cause to protest, without the strongest of grounds for doing so.
 Please note annoyances and unpleasantness are not considered cause(s) for protest.

 - All protests will be considered and decided by the Committee of Grievances, namely, Jeanette Jamieson, David Leslie, Harvey Wood, and the president-elect.
 Any three named can make a decision, which shall be deemed final.

-- Any directors in charge shall be at liberty, for cause or in their controlled discretion, and without giving reason therefore, to bar any exhibitor or any animal from participating in or competing or continuing to participate or compete in any event, and also cause any exhibitor and any such animal to be removed from the premises of the society.
+- Any directors in charge shall be at liberty, for cause or in their controlled discretion, and without giving a reason, therefore, to bar any exhibitor or any animal from participating in or competing or continuing to participate or compete in any event, and also cause any exhibitor and any such animal to be removed from the premises of the society.